jonashoechst/jonashoechst.de/about.md

 The University courses deepened my understandings and once again widened my knowledge base.
 Especially the freely choosable subjects disclosed new fields like **IT Security** and **Distributed Systems** to me.
 Finally my bachelors thesis was a study of email transport security, which we later published at [IEEE TrustCom](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=7345294): *How to Misuse SMTP over TLS: A Study of the (In)Security of Email Server Communication* - [available at ResearchGate](https://www.researchgate.net/publication/292552299_How_to_Misuse_SMTP_over_TLS_A_Study_of_the_InSecurity_of_Email_Server_Communication).

+In the second epoch of studying I set a focus to computer networks and worked in the [LOEWE NICER Project](http://www.proloewe.de/en/nicer) further investigation **emergency** and **delay-tolerant communication**.
+In my master's thesis I worked on network traffic classification using machine learning approaches.

-I am a computer scientist by passion, looking forward to finish my masters degree soon and being involved into thrilling **research** projects in the future.
+I am a computer scientist by passion, and currently working in the [SFB 1053 - MAKI](http://www.maki.tu-darmstadt.de/sfb_maki/ueber_maki/index.de.jsp) at TU Darmstadt and University of Marburg, being involved into thrilling **research** projects!

 ## Scouting for <s>boys</s> *me*